badFilename/Obfuscations/README.md

 # Obfuscations
 ## Ofuscated Scripts

 #### Personal repository for storing/accessing obfuscated scripts.
-Most are a work in progress.
+Most are a work in progress/in a private repository.

 ## ObDmp.ps1
 #### ObDmp.ps1 is a slightly obfuscated version of [Out-Minidump](https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Out-Minidump.ps1).
 Comment removal, changing the command name, and adjusting some variable names seemed to be sufficient to bypass WD.